greganswer/notes/Principles.md

 - **Interface Segregation Principle:** No client should be forced to depend upon methods it does not use

-- **Dependency Inversion Principle (DIP):** everything inside of a function should come from outside of it
+- **Dependency Inversion Principle (DI):** everything inside of a function should come from outside of it

 ```ruby
 # Bad